JohatTech/3-differents-machine-learning-model-for-predict-Heart-Attacks--/README.md

 Random Forest classifer performance we a max depth of 4.55
 ![image](https://user-images.githubusercontent.com/86735728/135650748-c8bcd648-0e0b-4b65-991d-9334185afb90.png)

-in the presicion a recall performance we get a high performance in the recall for positive in Heart Attack the kind of value that we are looking for
+In the presicion a recall performance we get a high performance in the recall for positive in Heart Attack the kind of value that we are looking for
 ![image](https://user-images.githubusercontent.com/86735728/135650893-43cb160e-39e1-4d8d-b81b-af9a97b39753.png)